serverfarmer/heartbeat-linux/README.md

 - USB drives in external enclosures, meant to be either disconnected or put in `standby` condition for most of the time, that might overheat otherwise

 You can add such drives to these files to exclude them from being detected:
+- `/etc/heartbeat/skip-smart.nvme` (drives recognized and handled by udev)
 - `/etc/heartbeat/skip-smart.sata` (drives recognized and handled by udev)
 - `/etc/heartbeat/skip-smart.raid` (drives connected to hardware RAID controllers)